 - Find a skilled real estate agent

-For a small amount each week, owners can get peace of mind that their property is being looked after by a professional.
-And the fees may be tax-deductible.
+For a small weekly, and often a tax-deductible fee, owners can have their property looked after by a professional.

-It’s more than just collecting the rent.
-It’s handling maintenance requests, dealing with issues during the tenancy and negotiating for each party, routine inspections, reports, listing the property, taking prospective tenants through, processing applications and conducting entry and exit reports.
-But more importantly, they have to know and abide by legislation..
+In addition to collecting the rent, they handle maintenance requests, and deal with issues during the tenancy.
+They also do the negotiating, routine inspections, reporting, listings, taking prospective tenants through, processing applications and conducting entry and exit reports.
+And most importantly, they understand and must abide by legislation.